grafana/mimir/pkg/scheduler/DESIGN.md

-We conservatively expect degradation of the store-gateway query component will cause high latency for the queries in the `store-gateway`, `ingester-and-store-gateway`, and `unknown` queues, but by partitioning the querier-worker connections evenly across the four queues, 25% of connections remain reserved to process queries from the `ingester` queue.
+We conservatively expect degradation of the store-gateway query component will cause high latency for the queries in the `store-gateway`, `ingester-and-store-gateway`, and `unknown` queues, but by partitioning the querier-worker connections evenly across the four queues, 25% of connections remain "reserved" to process queries from the `ingester` queue.

-The primary measure of success is the servicing of the queries to the non-degraded query component, In real-world scenarios the slow queries are often slow enough to hit timeouts, and the majority of those queries will be expected to fail until the component recovers.
+The primary measure of success is the servicing of the queries to the non-degraded query component,

 #### Modeling the Solution